 “The Bora One disc brake wheelset stands on shoulders of the rim brake model and incorporates lots of new logic and technology to achieve the same fantastic results,” explained Campagnolo press manager Joshua Riddle.
 Campy have one disc brake offering in their line-up, the aluminum rim Zonda Disc but with the Bora One they add a carbon race ready set of hoops.

-While the rims maintain the aerodynamic properties of their rim brake counterpart, the internal structure needed to be modified and optimized for the forces created by disc brakes.
+While the rims maintain the aerodynamic properties of their rim brake counterparts, the internal structure needed to be modified and optimized for the forces created by disc brakes.
 The type of carbon fibre is slightly different as is the orientation of the fibers.
 Without the brake track, there has been a slight reduction in weight as well.

 The hubs see the most changes with a one-piece solid aluminum construction.
 The added strength is needed to counter the forces placed on the hubs by the disc brakes.
 USB ceramic bearings are used to keep things rolling smoothly.
 Different adaptor kits will be available for different axles but the wheels come stock with HH12/142 mm axle spacing in the rear and HH12/100mm on the front.